lmcginley620/SeniorProject/game-server/documentation.md

 # Game API Documentation

 ## Overview
-This API provides endpoints for managing a real-time trivia game system.
-Players can join games, answer questions, and compete for high scores.
-The game host can control the flow of questions and manage the game state.
+This API provides endpoints for interacting with the Trivia Fusion game server.
+The API is split between two applications:
+- **Host Application**: Used by game administrators to create and manage games
+- **Player Application**: Used by participants to join games and submit answers

 ## Base URL
 ```